haziq-exe/VideoGenerator/README.md

 ## Features

-VideoGenerator produces the following types of TikToks:
+VideoGenerator produces the following types of Videos:

 ### Will You Push The Button?
    Creates a fun, decision-making game where viewers decide whether they would "push the button" based on an ethical dilemma or hypothetical situation.